stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 a Stacker-based vote for activating the new rules.
 The reason for this is because PoX must first be disabled prior to the start of reward cycle #58 in order to avert a network-wide crash.
-This cannot be delayed, but there is insufficent time to prepare `pox-3` or even execute a Stacker-based vote before this bug must be addressed.
+This cannot be delayed, but there is insufficient time to prepare `pox-3` or even execute a Stacker-based vote before this bug must be addressed.
 Therefore, the first hard fork must happen immediately.